Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 Test Plan

-The Test Plan is a document that lists all the activities in a QA project, schedules them, defines the scope of the project, roles & responsibilities, risks, entry & exit criteria, test objective, and anything else that you can think of.
+The Test Plan is a document that lists all the activities in a QA project, schedules them, and defines the scope of the project, roles & responsibilities, risks, entry & exit criteria, test objective, and anything else that you can think of.

 Test Plan Document

 What to test, when to test, who will test, and how to test will be defined in the test plan.
-Test Plan will sort out a list of issues, dependencies, and the underlying risks.
+Test Plan will sort out a list of issues, dependencies, and underlying risks.

-Types Of Test Plan
+Types Of Test Plans

 Another approach is to have separate test plans for functional and non-functional testing.
 In this approach performance, testing will have a separate test plan.

-Contents of Test plan Document (IEEE-829 test plan structure)
+Contents of Test Plan Document (IEEE-829 test plan structure)

 Please find below IEEE recommendations for a standard test plan content: